Swathi971/Lab-Notes/DevOps/Shell_Scripting/Debug.md

 #### How to Debug a Shell Script in Linux
-* Use set -x to Trace Execution
-Place at the top of your script:
+* Use set -x to Trace Execution  and place at the top of your script:
 ```commandline
 #!/bin/bash
 set -x
 ```
-It prints each command and its expanded arguments before executing It helps see what the script is actually doing
+It prints each command and its expanded arguments before executing and helps see what the script is actually doing.

 ##### Example:
 ```